 Water in the Mornings

 Ideally, your grass should only be watered one to two times per week.
 However, hotter and drier climates may require watering as much as three times per week.
-Certain types of turf may need to be watered more or less frequently, so it is important to understand the requirements of the particular type of grass your lawn has.
+Certain types of turf may need to be watered more or less frequently, so it is crucial to understand the requirements of the particular kind of grass your lawn has.

 Irrigation systems can make watering fairly effortless and require little oversight once set up.
 However, automatic sprinkler systems can present some additional challenges that other types of irrigation do not.
 Because sprinkler heads are designed for a certain amount of overlapping to provide sufficient coverage, certain areas of your turf may be susceptible to over-irrigating.
 Head-to-head spacing is most common as it allows the most uniform coverage.
 Heads are spaced at half of the sprinkler range diameter.
-When relying on automatic sprinkler systems, it is important to manually turn off sprinklers if weather conditions allow.
-An even better tool to have at your disposal is a rain water or soil moisture sensor.
+An even better tool to have at your disposal is a rainwater or soil moisture sensor.
 These will override your sprinkler system and turns them off when a designated amount of water has been detected.
 These sensors can be invaluable to achieve the optimal amount of moisture for healthy turf.